flatcar-archive/flatcar-docs/coreupdate/updatectl-client.md

 # Using the client

-`updateservicectl` lets you control and test the Container Linux update service.
+`updateservicectl` lets you control and test the Flatcar Linux update service.
 Subcommands let you manage applications, users, groups, packages and write a very simple client that gets its state via environment variables.

 ## Administrative flags